|Learn how to create a Private Twitter account and hide tweets from strangers in this step-by-step guide|

 - When you share a link in a protected tweet, it will be automatically converted to a http://t.co link which is viewable by anyone.

 Twitter users can search for you with your email address and phone number.
-If you want to disable the feature, uncheck both the options in the Discoverability part.
+If you want to disable the feature, go to Privacy and safety > Discoverability and contacts.